miguelrocadata/PGCertDDJ/README.md

 + Amazing culture, extraordinarily diverse wildlife and topography, best cuisine in the world, astonishing coffee, and an Andean grittiness matched only by its close neighbours (e.g. Colombia).
 >
 # I'll pause there for now :)
+>
+*Okay so now I can edit this on R Studio on my Mac.
+Let's see what happens if I sync it to Github*